-Optician Tests Guide
+Optician Tests Summary

 Opticians, or those who work with the fitting and dispensation of eye glasses, and ophthalmic dispensers, or those who work with contact lenses, can earn voluntary professional certification.
 Professional certification is earned through an exam, and such a professional designation can help an optician demonstrate their knowledge, skills and dedication to the career field.
 While certification is voluntary, many employers require their opticians and ophthalmic dispensers to be certified prior to being hired.